Eghamarian/sociotherapy/_short/10_suicide.md

 I've been wishing myself dead, but not trying for as long now.<br>
 For too long have I waited for a push, or a blow. <br>
 No one ever dared to, and I'm living on the rope now.<br>
-It's been too long I can't bore you with it now.<br>
+It's been too long, I can't bore you with it now.<br>
 Should've ended moaning, should've done it long time ago.<br>
-It is just another goal that I failed to follow.<br>
+It is now another goal, that I failed to follow.<br>
-It is just another hope that I shared till hollowed.<br>
+It is just another hope, that I shared till hollowed.<br>
 I should stop.<br>
 Wishing, sharing; I should stop.
 <br>